Hydrolysis-Resistant Local Anesthetics

 · Gene therapies and therapeutic agents are under preclinical and clinical evaluation

-Dr. Jeffrey W. Karpen is a Professor in the Department of Physiology and Pharmacology.
-Dr. Karpen’s lab focuses on the fundamental mechanisms of cellular signaling with an emphasis on signaling by the intracellular messengers cAMP and cGMP.
+While at OHSU, Dr. Jeffrey W. Karpen focused on the fundamental mechanisms of cellular signaling with an emphasis on signaling by the intracellular messengers cAMP and cGMP.

 OHSU Technology 1684 is available for exclusive licensing and collaborative co-development.